samwelkinuthia/diction/Readme.md

 ##  How it works

 ### 1. HTTP requests
- The `request` and `request-promise` packages obtain html from the provided URLs.
+ The `request` and `request-promise` packages obtain HTML from the provided URLs.
 The request package was used for the base application as it takes in a single url.
 The `request-promise (rp)` package was used for the two urls comparison extension.
 This is because chaining using the `then` command is possible in the form of `rp(url1)..do something...then....rp(url2)... do another thing..`.
 The output from these HTTP requests is the HTML contained in the input urls.
 For example, `request('https://www.marxists.org/archive/brecht/works/1935/questions.htm' ...)` produces the sample output below

 ```
 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN">